phac-nml/irida-next/docs-site/docs/user/analysis/working-with-workflow-executions.md

 | Canceled  | The workflow execution successfully canceled.                                                                    |
 | Disabled  | The automated workflow will no longer execute when new paired-end files are uploaded to a sample in the project. |

-## Delete a User-Launched Workflow Execution
+## Delete User-Launched Workflow Executions

 1. Navigate to the relevant **Workflow Executions** page (refer to [View Workflow Executions](../analysis/working-with-workflow-executions.md)).
 2. Locate the relevant workflow execution(s) and click the **checkbox** beside the ID.